Eve (2008 film): Production

 Eve was shot on location at the Firebird Restaurant in New York City.

 Release

 Eve premiered at the 65th Venice International Film Festival on September 1, 2008 in Venice, Italy.
-The film opened the festival's short film section, called "corto-cortissimo" (English: "short and shortest"), and was screened alongside 23 other films from around the world.
+The film opened the festival's short film section and was screened alongside 23 other films from around the world.

 On October 17, 2008, Eve received its North American premiere when it was screened at the Hamptons International Film Festival in East Hampton, New York.